PCAP Upload & Management

 • Embedded file extraction — HTTP object and raw stream extraction from TCP/UDP payloads (see File Extraction).

-If the deployment has VITE_ANALYSIS_OPTIONS=true set, an Analysis options modal appears after file selection, allowing each stage to be disabled individually for that upload (useful for reducing processing time on large captures).
+An Analysis options modal appears after file selection, allowing each stage to be enabled or disabled individually for that upload (useful for reducing processing time on large captures).
+Protocol/application classification and embedded file extraction are enabled by default; Suricata IDS is off by default because it adds significant processing time.

 Duplicate Detection